MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 - [6.
 Search for Differentially Expressed Genes](#DEtest)
 - [7.
 Usefull commande to work on the cluster](#Troubleshooting)

+### Objectif of these practical :

+During this practical session, you will learn how to conduct an analysis of RNAseq data ...

+You will work remotely on the [IFB-core cluster](https://www.france-bioinformatique.fr/le-cluster-ifb-core/) located in **Orsay (IDRIS)**.
+Because it it a shared infrastructure you will have to pay attention to the command you use to start a job. **They all must start with *srun***.
+You can refer to [IFB Core Cluster Documentation](https://ifb-elixirfr.gitlab.io/cluster/doc/) for more detail about logging, data management, job submission.

 #

 ## Introdution <a name="intro"></a>